-Historic audio: Poetry Center Digital Archive debuted in April 2011, making available significant streaming and downloadable audio recordings from the American Poetry Archives collection, 1954-1973.
+Historic audio: Poetry Center Digital Archive debuted in 2011 and makes available significant streaming and downloadable audio recordings from the American Poetry Archives collection, 1954–1969.

-Full video programs: All new programs are recorded to digital video (since September 2015 in collaboration with SFSU's DocFilm Institute) and are available as streaming video and downloadable audio at Poetry Center Digital Archive.
+Full video programs: All new programs are recorded to digital video (since September 2015 in collaboration with SFSU's DocFilm Institute) and are available as streaming video, with downloadable audio, at Poetry Center Digital Archive.

-Video highlight clips from our recent full programs can be streamed at: Poetry Center Video Highlights.
+Video highlight clips culled from full-program videos streaming at: Poetry Center Video Highlights.

-The Poetry Center, founded at San Francisco State College (now SFSU) in 1954 by English Professor Ruth Witt-Diamant, has been recording and archiving tapes of its live programs for six decades.
-We have compiled and maintained one of the most significant public collections in the US of original, recorded performances by poets and related writers and artists performing their work.
+The Poetry Center, founded at San Francisco State College—now SFSU—in 1954 by English Professor Ruth Witt-Diamant, has been recording and archiving tapes of its live programs for over six decades.
+We've compiled and maintained one of the most significant public collections in the US of original recordings of poets and related writers and artists performing their work.

-In 1974, poet Kathleen Fraser, serving as Director, formalized the American Poetry Archives within The Poetry Center, with support from the National Endowment for the Arts.
-This collection, housed within SFSU's College of Liberal & Creative Arts (Humanities Building 511–512), today holds nearly 5,000 hours of unique original audio and video master recordings, 1954–present, an estimable cultural asset.
-Fragile early magnetic tape recordings are gradually being transferred to digital formats, often in collaboration with the Bay Area Video Coalition (BAVC) and their NEA-funded Preservation Access Program.
+In 1974 poet Kathleen Fraser, as Director, formalized the American Poetry Archives within The Poetry Center, with support from the National Endowment for the Arts.
+This collection, housed within SFSU's College of Liberal & Creative Arts (Humanities Building 511–512), today holds nearly 5,000 hours of unique original audio and video master recordings, 1954–present.
+Fragile early magnetic tape recordings are gradually being transferred to digital formats, often in collaboration with the Bay Area Video Coalition (BAVC) and their Preservation Access Program.

 Because of issues involving access to fragile original master tapes, frequently in antiquated formats, and costs related to digital transfer and preparation, many of the original recordings in our collection are not presently available for general public access.
-While we are in the process of migrating our extensive collection of recordings to our online archive (a multi-year project), access to any recordings not yet available online must be determined on a case-by-case basis.
+While in the process of migrating this extensive collection of recordings to the online archive (an ongoing multi-year project), access to any recordings not yet available online must be determined on a case-by-case basis.
 SF State faculty who plan to offer courses involving archival recordings not presently posted are asked to contact The Poetry Center four to six months in advance.

 For specific inquiries contact The Poetry Center.

-The Poetry Center’s public programs, the basis for these recordings, are supported by Grants for the Arts/City of San Francisco, San Francisco State University’s College of Liberal & Creative Arts, the Fund for Poetry, the Dorothy A. Fowler Trust, the John F. Norton Trust, and Friends of the Poetry Center.
+The Poetry Center’s public programs, the basis for these recordings, are supported by the Walter & Elise Haas Fund, the National Endowment for the Arts, the Sam Mazza Foundation, SFSU College of Liberal & Creative Arts, the Dorothy A. Fowler Trust, the John F. Norton Trust, and Friends of the Poetry Center.
 Join us!